 Here, you’ll learn why you need to be curious about who she is, what she thinks, and how she feels.
 If you’re wondering what to talk about with your girlfriend, listen to what she says and ask questions about her life.
 Be sincere and honest in your goal to get to know her better.

-In What to Talk About With Your Boyfriend, I describe how before we got married my boyfriend (now my husband) would call me on the phone and then not say anything.
-My boyfriend didn’t know what to talk about, but he wanted to connect with me.
-It was sort of sweet and sort of frustrating.
+In What to Talk About With Your Boyfriend, I describe how – before we got married – my boyfriend would call me and not say anything.
+He didn’t know what to talk about, but he wanted to connect with me.
+It was sort of sweet and sort of frustrating!
 Sweet because I knew my boyfriend liked me, but frustrating because I had to do all the work and make all the conversation.
-Don’t put your girlfriend in that position – use my list of things to talk about, and you’ll find conversation easier than you expect…
+Don’t put your girlfriend in that position.
+In this article, you’ll find 10 interesting things to talk about, plus 3 bonus conversation tips from Business Insider.

-10 Things to Talk About With Your Girlfriend
+10 Conversation Starters to Help You Talk to Your Girlfriend

 Women like to talk.
 For most females, conversation comes naturally.
 Indeed, conversation is a requirement that must be met in order for women to feel happy in in their relationship!
 That’s why finding things to talk about with your girlfriend is crucial – even when you’ve been together (or even married) for years.

 So, here’s a list of what to talk about with your girlfriend, whether you’re on the phone or in person.

 1. Ask your girlfriend about her day, her life – and listen to what she says

 Of all the things to talk about with your girlfriend, the last topic should be you.
 Don’t talk endlessly about your video games, sports, work, school, or hobbies.

 The key to being an excellent conversationalist is to LISTEN.
 Allow a few seconds of silence to pass after your girlfriend stops talking, or say “mmhmm” to show you’re listening.
 People respond well to moments of silence – it gives them a chance to collect their thoughts and continue talking.